 The Wilderness Act of 1964 defined wilderness as: “An area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 The Act goes on to describe wilderness as “an area of undeveloped federal land retaining its primeval character and influence, without permanent improvements or human habitation.”
 Wilderness areas are designated through Congress.

 The National Wild and Scenic Rivers Act of 1968 was established to balance our existing policy of building dams in watersheds and river systems to provide water, power and flood control – with a new policy of protecting these rivers, and preserving their free-flowing nature and natural ecosystem.
+Wild and scenic rivers are primarily protected in the national system through Congressional legislation.
+See the provisions of the Act here.

 A “roadless area” is an unprotected, or potential, wilderness area.
 Generally, a roadless area meets the congressional definition of wilderness, but it remains unprotected from logging, roadbuilding, motorized use and other damaging activities.